darktorres/Piwigo/doc/README_en.txt

 http://freecode.com/projects/piwigo

-Want to stay informed at each release, stable and development release.
-Development releases notification are not send in the newsletter.
+Want to stay informed of each release, stable and development release.
+Development releases notification is not sent in the newsletter.

 Bugtracker
 ----------